<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 What Are VA Loan Closing Costs?

 Closing costs are the expenses over and above the property's price that buyers and sellers incur to complete a real estate transaction.
 These costs may include loan origination fees, discount points, appraisal fees, title searches, title insurance, surveys, taxes, deed recording fees, and credit report charges.
-By law, lenders are required to provide buyers with a closing disclosure three business days before a scheduled closing, or settlement, date. – Investopedia
+By law, lenders are required to provide buyers with a closing disclosure three business days before a scheduled closing or settlement date. -Investopedia

 Unlike conventional loans, the VA doesn’t require private mortgage insurance (PMI), which lowers monthly costs.
-However, a VA loan includes a one-time VA funding fee.
+However, a VA home loan includes a one-time VA funding fee.
 It also caps origination fees at 1%, limits certain “non-allowable” fees, and allows up to 4% in seller concessions, making VA loans generally more affordable upfront.

 american flag patch with wooden key and words VA loanPhoto from iStock.com/designer491